 Yes, you’re going to be exploited by YouTube like a person who just entered Hollywood.
 Yes, you might even get some of your videos demonetized or even pulled off of their network.
 But understand that if you have your own website with backups and you keep telling everyone about your personal site at the end of your videos and even on your profiles.
-They will come to see what was so terrible about your video that it was banned off of YouTube.
+They will come to see what was so terrible about your video that it was banned from YouTube.

-Also, if you preserve your MP4’s and spin the legal roulette wheel with MPEG-LA’s vague laws of usage.
+Also, if you preserve your MP4s and spin the legal roulette wheel with MPEG-LA’s vague laws of usage.
 You might even have better luck having your encoded videos searchable on networks beyond Google.

 We acknowledge that we are a small website.
 Thus, it would be very easy for the big search engines to overlook us hosting our own videos.
 Or, perhaps they simply do not want us small-timers ‘poisoning the well’ as it were.

 When you start going from search engine to search engine.
-It becomes Evident.
+It becomes evident.
 Unless you’re a major media outlet or Google, or you’ve been around since the dawn of time like Vimeo. you’re not getting any traction to your videos.
 Period.
 Independent hosting like what we are doing can’t even turn to projects like PeerTube because as discovered with Mastodon a decentralized network does not play nice with us a centralized network.
 In order to be acknowledged on PeerTube, we must join PeerTube and participate in their network.
-Which if it behaved more like Tor/Onion networks it would be acceptable.
+If it behaved more like Tor/Onion networks it would be acceptable.

 Unfortunately, that is not the case.
 As that too is subject to community-based censorship.
-Federated level fragmentation as discussed in this blog entry.
+Federated level fragmentation is discussed in this blog entry.
 So ultimately you will never see the whole picture with a service such as PeerTube.
 Perhaps that is also by design.

 You find out that competing with YouTube is a lot like your local store competing against Wal-Mart.
 You can’t.
 They have more money than you, more clout than you, and will erase you out of existence in every way.
 Now, if blogging was like our livelihood we would be devastated at this point.

 YouTube is very much aware that there is nowhere for a video blogger to go.
 This is why they decided to steal revenue from hard-working video producers.
 The very thing the music industry accused us of doing before we left YouTube.
-Total and complete hypocrites by nature so long as they get their ad-revenue.
+Total and complete hypocrites by nature so long as they get their ad revenue.

 A giant middle finger to your copyright claim and if you don’t like it you CAN take your ball and well… Be erased from existence.

 We have no rights, no permission over our own works when you submit anything to YouTube.
 If you go anywhere else on the net.
 Even the startup video hosting services.
-Prepare to be ignored by every major search engine and web-crawler in existence because for all we know every one of them Google makes sure that their service and ONLY their service appears on these engines.
+Prepare to be ignored by every major search engine and web crawler in existence because for all we know every one of them Google’s makes sure that their service and ONLY their service appears on these engines.
 Face the void and be forgotten.
 That, my friends, is where the real monopoly is.
 You have to go out of your way to use another video service and even when you do you end up with minimal content.

 Anyhow, for those who want to give it a go at self-hosting video blogging.
 Have the endurance of a God and balls that clink when you walk.
 Because it’s going to be a long haul.
 Until next time.